Executive Certificate in Leadership

 - Critically explore the roles of individuals as members of teams

 - Examine the roles teams can play in problem solving and innovation within organizations

-- Take consideration of the skills and competencies related to the leadership of teams to achieve optimal performance within organizations
+- Acquire the skills and competencies to lead teams to achieve optimal performance within organizations

 Collaboration, Complexity, and Innovation